 A problem which causes serious discomfort to occupants or is likely to cause serious damage to the property.

 Examples of urgent repairs are: plumbing leaks, no hot water, no heating, toilet not flushing.

 Target Time: within 7 days of reporting

-These cover most other day-to-day repairs to woodwork, brickwork, plaster, non-urgent plumbing and non-urgent electrical work.
-These repairs will be categorised as short-term or medium term by the person commissioning the work, based on their judgement as to how urgently the repair is needed.
+This covers most other day-to-day repairs to woodwork, brickwork, plaster, non-urgent plumbing and non-urgent electrical work.
+These repairs will be categorised as medium term by the person commissioning the work, based on their judgement as to how urgently the repair is needed.
 The tenant will be advised of the category on the Repair Order, which is sent to them within one day of reporting the repair.

 This covers repairs which cause no immediate discomfort to the tenant or damage to the property.